PiotrO9/url-shortener/README.md

 ## About project

 This project is made for shortening link to more accessible form.
-You can see demo here:
+You can see demo here: <br>
 ###[Live Demo](https://piotrullo-url-shortener.netlify.app/)

 ## Techstack